bedax/system/INSTALL.md

 - EPUBReader
 - uBlock Origin
     - the default lists
-    - Adguard's Annoyance List (it blocks more cookie warnings, such as those on serverfault.com)
+    - Adguard's Annoyance List (it blocks more cookie warnings, like those on serverfault.com)
 - NoScript (allow scripts globally, just use it for the other stuff)
-- CanvasBlocker
 - HTTPS Everywhere
 - Privacy Badger
 - No Resource URI Leak (not needed for 57+)
 - Open Image in New Tab (by Maximus for pre-Quantum, and bedstash for post)
 - Vue.js devtools
+- DownThemAll

 ---